AlwarG/ember-mirage-gen/README.md

     })
  ```
  #### 2) DataBase
-  This section contains a list of fixtures and factories as we were chosen in the previous section.
+  This section contains a list of fixtures and factories which are chosen in the previous section.
-  Here, we can also compare our result with the available factory/fixture.
-For more info try it in the <a href="https://alwarg.github.io/mirage-gen-demo/" target="_blank">demo</a> page.
+  Here, we can also compare our result with the available `factory/fixture` and generate the new results..
+For more info try it in the <a href="https://alwarg.github.io/mirage-gen-demo/" target="_blank" rel="noopener noreferrer">demo</a> page.

 #### 3) Test file
   It has the creation list of factories as well as fixtures like in the Ember test file.